Avenida Petit Thouars: History

 The avenue was inaugurated under the government of Augusto B. Leguía, during the early 20th century.
 It is named after French Vice-Admiral Abel-Nicolas Bergasse du Petit-Thouars, who played an important role in the War of the Pacific, guaranteeing the integrity of Lima during its occupation by the Chilean Army.
 A monument to Petit-Thouars, also inaugurated by Leguía, is located in the Miguel de Cervantes park.
 The monument features two statues shaking hands: one of Petit-Thouars, and a female figure representing the city.
 Originally located next to the city's canidrome (today Hernán Velarde park), it was later moved to its current location, in front of the National Radio's headquarters.

 In 1925, the U.S. government purchased a 11600 m2 property next to the avenue to house its embassy.
 Construction began in late 1942, and concluded in 1945.
 It currently serves as the country's ambassadorial residence.

+Route

+The avenue intersects with Angamos Avenue in Miraflores District.